Profiles in Success

 From the time I was a young kid, I’ve always had an engineering mindset.
 I love to figure out how things work.”

 Joshua Bennett is passionate about everything he does–whether it is finding overlooked small and mid cap stocks, leading the board of the private school he went to as a kid, or driving high-performance BMWs around a racetrack in his limited free time.
 “You can’t be half-engaged,” he said about his driving, although he could have been talking about his other pursuits.
-Josh, portfolio manager and director of research at Weatherbie, a subsidiary of Alger, comes from a family of money managers and has followed in their footsteps.
+Josh, senior portfolio manager and chief operating officer at Weatherbie, a subsidiary of Alger, comes from a family of money managers and has followed in their footsteps.
 His grandfather was chairman of a leading Boston asset management firm, State Street Research & Management Co., and his two uncles were top executives in the industry.
 Josh learned some valuable lessons from them, but he forged his own path into the world of finance, giving himself plenty of room for experiences outside of the investment industry that have shaped him into the investor he is today.

 You could say you have money management in your genes?